Reben80/3DPrintCalculus/Brachistochrone_Tautochrone.md

 **Desmos Resource:**

-For students interested in exploring the Tautochrone curve further and visualizing it dynamically, they can use the following [Desmos calculator](https://www.desmos.com/calculator/cz6cbiexk0), which generates the Tautochrone curve based on the provided equations.
+For exploring the Tautochrone curve further and visualizing it dynamically, you can use the following [Desmos calculator](https://www.desmos.com/calculator/cz6cbiexk0), which generates the Tautochrone curve based on the provided equations.

 The Tautochrone problem offers a complementary perspective to the Brachistochrone problem, highlighting different aspects of time optimization and mathematical analysis in physics.